Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Introduction

 Formally, let $X$ denote a continuous variable representing the measurement of post-treatment change, $Y$ denote a binary outcome in $\{-1,+1\}$, where $Y=+1$ if the patient's health condition is improved after receiving the treatment and $Y=-1$ otherwise, and $\bZ$ denote a vector of $d$-dimensional covariates such as the patient's demographic information. \cite{zhou2020estimation} defined the iMCID as a function $c(\bZ)$ which minimizes

 In other words, $c(\bZ)$ is the optimal individualized threshold for $X$ which minimizes the disagreement between the estimated patient's health condition and the binary outcome $Y$.
-Many other applications can be also formulated as the problem similar to (\ref{objective0}).
-For example, in disease diagnosis, the researchers may aim to find the optimal threshold for a continuous biomarker $X$ by maximizing the Youden’s index, which is defined as the sum of the sensitivity and specificity of the diagnostic test \citep{https://doi.org/10.1002/sim.6290}.
-It can be shown that maximizing the Youden’s index is exactly equivalent to minimizing (\ref{objective0}).
-Other examples of (\ref{objective0}) include policy learning problems in causal inference \citep{zhao2012estimating}, binary response models in econometrics \citep{manski1975maximum}, and classification in machine learning.
-The extensions of (\ref{objective0}) to increasing dimensions and distributed settings are recently studied by \cite{mukherjee2021optimal,feng2022nonregular,chen2024distributed}.
+The optimization problem (\ref{objective0}) provides a unified framework for a wide range of applications, including the estimation of optimal policy in causal inference \citep{zhao2012estimating}, semiparametric binary choice models in econometrics \citep{manski1975maximum}, and high-dimensional classification in machine learning.
+We will explore the connections to these and other examples in greater detail in Section \ref{sec_application}.

 From a practical standpoint, a linear structure on the threshold $c(\bZ)$ is favored for its transparency and ease of interpretation, particularly when dealing with high-dimensional covariates $\bZ$.
 In this paper, we assume that $c(\bZ) = \boldsymbol{\theta}^T \bZ$ for some high-dimensional parameter $\btheta$.
 Under these assumptions, we can reformulate (\ref{objective0}) as the following M-estimation problem